goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.3.
 Remove development dependencies

-**TL;DR:** Althoug DevDepencies are sometimes needed during the build and test life-cycle, eventually the image that is shipped to production should be minimal and clean from development depdencies.
-Doing so gurantess that only neccessary code is shipped and the amount of potnetial attacks (i.e. attack surface) is minimized.
-When using multi stage build (see dedicated bullet) this can be achieved by installing all dependencies first and finally running 'npm ci --production'
+**TL;DR:** Although Dev-Dependencies are sometimes needed during the build and test life-cycle, eventually the image that is shipped to production should be minimal and clean from development dependencies.
+Doing so guarantees that only necessary code is shipped, and the amount of potential attacks (i.e. attack surface) is minimized.
+When using multi-stage build (see dedicated bullet) this can be achieved by installing all dependencies first and finally running 'npm ci --production'

 **Otherwise:** Many of the infamous npm security breaches were found within development packages